uudruid74/Zoo-Keeper/README.md

 # Zoo-Keeper
 CHANGELOG
+1.0.7 BugFix
+	Issues with current ROM not being recognized because it was cached Couple other minor bugs seen while testing Dodo update Still do NOT use Restore feature yet!

 1.0.6 BugFix
-	Get issues with DOwnloader and Notifications synce
-	  -- had to work around Android bug.
+	Get issues with Downloader and Notifications synced -- had to work around Android bug.

 1.0.5 BugFix